 I take every role as a challenge.
 I have been accepted in negative and positive characters in the 9.30 and 10 pm slots on the same channel ('Kasamh Se' and 'Parivaar' on Zee).
 I strongly feel that the audiences should like what they see on screen and should get to see something different, not the same things over and over again.

 Yes one can say so.
 Though I don't have a theatre background, my father is a theatre person.
 Also I am a classical dancer.
 So I guess I have the idea about the right expressions.
 Also I have got fabulous friends and family who give me all the feedback required.
 Murli (her boyfriend actor Murli Sharma) is a great actor and his support has also mattered a great deal.

-Changes in the TV world since the mid 90s, the time you entered the industry
+Changes in the TV world since the mid 90s, the time you

 There are a lot of changes; no doubt.
 The changes have been both good and bad.
 Now it's an age of daily soaps.
 Though I too had done daily soaps like 'Shanti' and 'Farz' in the past, things were different then.
 It was a four camera set up.
 Now it's all about the TRP game.

 The youngsters mug up lines and everything is in a kind of rush.
 Since I had worked in daily soaps, I was kind of already there.
 It was not too difficult for me to mould myself to the changing situations.
 But one major change I have noticed is in terms of the remunerations of the artistes.
 In those days, I and all my colleagues who started out then used to get a much better deal as far as the pay packages are concerned.